Aero Cruiser Classics club logo

 Question: I just purchased a Used Aero Cruiser and I don't have any documentation on anything!
 Help!!

 Answer: Even if you did have the original documentation, it would not help much.
 It basically tells you what every owner's manual tells you -- check the oil and change it every so often.
-The Engine on the 23 foot Aero Cruiser is a Chrysler 360 C.I.D. with an A727 Transmission.
+Both the 23 and 29 foot Aero Cruisers have a Chrysler 360 C.I.D.
+(5.9 Liter) engine from a D350, 1 ton Dodge truck with an A727 Transmission.
 All of the front end, steering, wiring harness, computer, relays and dash equipment is supplied by the Industrial Engine division of Chrysler and comes from a full-size Dodge pick-up.
 Check the sticker on your air cleaner to find out what year the engine is.
 It is always a year or two older than the model year.
-For example my 1990 Aero Cruiser has a 1987/8 engine.
+For example my 1990 Aero Cruiser has a 1989 engine.

 Everything in the front end is from a 1-ton Dodge Pickup that was extended 8 inches.
 It has coil springs and a lateral leaf stiffener-spring was added over the front axle.
 The rear suspension has leaf springs with airbags that are individually controlled from the front cab.
 The rear end is a Dana 60 by Spicer.

 For wiring diagrams, engine repair, etc. go down to your local library and check out one of the Automotive repair manuals.
-The one I use covers Full-size Dodge Pick-ups from 1984 through 1992.
-It is by Hayden, ISBN 1 56392 032 X. There are other manuals available from other companies.
+The one I use covers Full-size Dodge Pick-ups from 1974 through 1993.
+It is by Hayden, ISBN 1 56392 202 9.
+There are other manuals available from other companies.
 If your library doesn't have one, check with the garage that services your rig.
 And the Internet is always there if you want to purchase one.
+I picked a used one up on the Internet for $5.00 including shipping.

 For the equipment inside the motor home: Refrigerator, Stove, A/C, Heater, water system there are many books on the subject.
 Check at you local Camping World, a Motor Home repair center or on the Internet.
 If you are a Do-It-Yourself'er this is a must have.